-- 163. During his employment with the Water Department, Cooper was discriminated against on the basis of his race.
+- discriminated against on the basis of his race.
 Cooper applied for promotions for which he was qualified, successfully passed the prerequisite examinations, but was denied promotions because of his race.
 Cooper applied for transfers, but was denied those opportunities because of his race.
 Because of his race and despite his seniority, Cooper was given undesirable work assignments, shifts, and days off, and was denied overtime and acting up pay. - 164.
 Cooper was eligible to be promoted to the Water Chemist III position for approximately 20 years.
 Cooper was not promoted to Water Chemist III because of his race, despite the position being funded and needed. - 165.
 Cooper was eligible for acting up pay for performing the duties of a senior chemist in the chemist's absence.
 Despite completing the necessary paperwork, he was denied acting up pay. - 166.
 Cooper was subjected to undue disciplinary hearings in retaliation for speaking out against his treatment in the Department.
-Cooper was treated differently because of his race, and Defendants, tolerated, encouraged, and sustained the disparate treatment. - 167.
-Cooper's wages were suppressed and he lost income because of racial discrimination orchestrated, endorsed, and encouraged by the Defendants.
+Cooper was treated differently because of his race, and Defendant's Caucasian leadership, tolerated, encouraged, and sustained the disparate treatment.

+167. Cooper's wages were suppressed and he lost income because of racial discrimination orchestrated, endorsed, and encouraged by the Defendant's Caucasian leadership.